QAutomatron/tm4j-allure-reporter/README.md

 # tm4j-allure-reporter
-Report allure results to tm4j
+Report `allure-results` from Marathon to tm4j

 ### Usage:

-allure-results folder, test case should have `@TmsLink` to TM4J case id.
+`allure-results` folder, test case should have `@TmsLink` with TM4J case id.

 ### Run:
 ```